elenaferr0/tsp-optimization/report/sections/computational-results.typ

   ))
 }

 #ref(<plt:optimality-gap>) instead shows the growth of the optimality gap for the @GA with respect to the number of nodes.
 The increase is steeper for the first 20 nodes, after which it tends to stabilize and become more linear.
-This is likely due to the fact that the @GA is able to find a good solution for small instances, but as the number of nodes increases, the search space becomes too large and the algorithm struggles to maintain a low gap.
+After 20 nodes, the search space becomes too large for the @GA to maintain a low gap, leading to a significant increase in the gap values.

 Both the discussed plots are in logarithmic scale, to allow a better visualization of the results, given the large differences in time and gap values.